-Talking to children when an adult has cancer
+Talking to children and teenagers when an adult has cancer

 This free booklet has advice on talking to children, including why, when and how to tell them about cancer.
 There is also a CD version.
 This and other booklets for children and young people are available on line at be.macmillan.org.uk and by freephone 0800 500 800.